 MVA-BN is a robust and adaptable platform suitable for addressing a wide variety of infectious diseases and cancers.
 It is a further attenuated version of the Modified Vaccinia Ankara (MVA) virus, which is a highly attenuated strain of the poxvirus Chorioallantois Vaccinia virus Ankara (CVA).

-MVA-BN® is approved as a smallpox and monkeypox vaccine in the U.S., Canada and the EU.
+MVA-BN® is approved for the prevention of smallpox and mpox in the U.S., Canada and the EU.

 A major advantage of MVA-BN is the virus’ inability to replicate in a vaccinated individual, in contrast to the original smallpox vaccines.
 The replication cycle is blocked at a very late stage, which ensures that new viruses are not generated and released in the body.
 This means that the virus cannot spread in a vaccinated person, which likely contributes to the favorable safety profile observed for MVA-BN-based vaccines in more than a dozen clinical studies conducted by Bavarian Nordic.
 More than 7,600 individuals, nearly 1,000 of whom are immunocompromised, have been vaccinated with MVA-BN-based vaccines, showing the platform displays high immunogenicity and a favorable safety profile.